 We have implemented a number of initiatives designed to expand revenues and control costs.
-Revenue enhancement initiatives include expanding marketing, investing in additional winery capacity and developing new real estate development revenue sources.
+Revenue enhancement initiatives include expanding marketing, investment in additional winery capacity and developing new real estate development revenue sources.
+In August 2017, the Company completed a strategic acquisition of land directly adjacent to its existing property at AWE for \$700,000, which more than doubles the size of AWE and provides room for continued expansion and growth.
 Cost reduction initiatives include investment in equipment that will decrease our reliance on subcontractors, as well as outsourcing and restructuring of certain functions.
 Our goal is to become more self-sufficient and less dependent on outside financing.